 Director Michael Knowles aptly delivers a lighthearted comedy sure to become an indie favorite.
 It is, however, refreshing that The Trouble With Bliss (based on Douglas Light’s novel, East Fifth Bliss) is told without the heavy-handed philosophical musing that so often accompanies smart, independent films.
-Set in New York City and centered on Morris Bliss (played by Dexter’s Michael C. Hall) and his extremely colorful (though thankfully, not too quirky) cast of family, friends and love interests, Knowles’s third feature film is about the hilariously complicated art of growing up
+Set in New York City and centered on Morris Bliss (played by Dexter’s Michael C. Hall) and his extremely colorful (though thankfully, not too quirky) cast of family, friends and love interests, Knowles’s third feature film is about the hilariously complicated art of growing up … as a grownup.

 Morris Bliss represents the lovable underachiever in us all.
 He is the kind of guy with push-pins scattered across a world map on his wall, representing the places he’s only read about in his favorite literary classics.
 An unemployed 35-year-old who lives with his widowed, disapproving father (Peter Fonda), Bliss’s life gets some much-needed rattling from an overly precocious 18-year-old named Stephanie, played by Brie Larson.
 The film opens with the rhythmic sound of a creaking mattress heard over a black screen, eventually revealing a long-legged, big-eyed, dirty-blonde girl bouncing merrily away on a bed while Bliss stares unblinkingly at her.
 He looks astonished (and a bit uncomfortable), both by the girl herself as well as at finding himself in this particular situation.
 He becomes even more uncomfortable—and hilarity ensues—when he discovers that Stephanie’s father is an old high school buddy (sort of).